kriscross07/atom-gpp-compiler/README.md

 To compile C or C++ and attach the GNU Debugger, press <kbd>F6</kbd> or right click the file in tree view and click `Compile and Debug`.

+This fork add a more accessible input for the compiler options.

 ## Dependencies

 This package relies on a C / C++ compiler (gcc).